-The emphasis for greater public involvement in transportation planning was continued with the passage of the Transportation Equity Act for the 21st Century (TEA-21) and the Safe, Accountable, Feasible, Efficient Transportation Equity Act- A Legacy for Users (SAFETEA-LU).
+The emphasis for greater public involvement in transportation planning was continued with the passage of the Transportation Equity Act for the 21st Century, the Safe, Accountable, Feasible, Efficient Transportation Equity Act- A Legacy for Users and Moving Ahead for Progress in the 21st Century.
 This Public Involvement Plan is designed to establish a process to provide:

-- 1. timely information to the public; - 2. timely public notice of meetings, workshops and advisory committee appointments; - 3. full public access to key decisions; and - 4. support early and continuing involvement of the public in developing transportation plans and transportation improvement programs.
+- Timely information to the public; - Timely public notice of meetings, workshops and advisory committee appointments; - Full public access to key decisions; and - Support early and continuing involvement of the public in developing transportation plans and transportation improvement programs.